dancer1325/expressjs.com/en/starter/helloWorld/README.md

     * `/`, returns "Hello World!"
     * OTHER, respond "404 Not Found"

-# How has it been creeated?
+# How has it been created?
 * `npm init -y`
 * `npm install express`
 * create "app.js"